MARafey/Image-Encryption/README.md

 --yolo_confidence: Confidence threshold for YOLO ROI detection (default: 0.25)
 --no_cuda: Disable CUDA training
 --use_gaussian_noise: Use Gaussian noise instead of key image for encryption
+--dataset_type: Type of dataset to use, either 'standard' or 'ham10000' (default: standard)
 ```

 ### Inference